Jaip-Coding/NONE/README.md

 ### Numbers

-You can write numbers with n() and put a number as a NONE index between the parentheses.
+You can write numbers with n() and put a number as a NONE index between the parentheses. +x and +t are not allowed.
 It will be output immediately even without print

 **Example**: ```n(+v++)```